Medical marijuana push kicks off in Kansas senate

-TOPEKA, (KSNT)— Senators in the Kansas legislature are taking up a medical marijuana bill, kicking off their effort to pass a bipartisan proposal this session.
+TOPEKA, Kan.
+(KSNT) — Senators in the Kansas legislature are taking up a medical marijuana bill, kicking off their effort to pass a bipartisan proposal this session.

-People from across the state packed the room, sharing their support in the first day of hearings in the senate’s Federal and State Affairs Committee.
+People from across the state packed the room, sharing their support on the first day of hearings in the Federal and State Affairs Committee.

 “Let’s not let perfection be the enemy of this bill,” R.E.
 “Tuck” Duncan, representing the Kansas Cannabis Industry Association, said.